BoOpenfin/openfin-packager/README.md

 ```sh
 $ node cli.js -t projectAppJson
 ```
-projectAppJson can be a url link like: https://cdn.openfin.co/demos/hello/app.json Or a local json file with full path.
+projectAppJson can be url link like: https://cdn.openfin.co/demos/hello/app.json

+Or a local json file with full path.